U.S. oil refiners score small victory in battle over RINs

-NEW YORK (Reuters) - U.S. oil refiners scored a partial victory as regulators released the first details about market participants handling biofuel credits, shedding some light on the niche, opaque market that critics say is flawed and prone to manipulation.
+NEW YORK, July 8 (Reuters) - U.S. oil refiners scored a partial victory as regulators released the first details about market participants handling biofuel credits, shedding some light on the niche, opaque market that critics say is flawed and prone to manipulation.

 Published on Tuesday after a near two-year legal battle launched by a U.S. company against the U.S. Environmental Protection Agency (EPA), the data showed the bulk of sales in the past four years was booked by producers, blenders, merchants or speculators, grouped as non-obligated parties in the release.